-- One reading of this provision is that if the parent is pursuing one of the procedures described below paragraph 1(a), which includes obtaining a de novo good faith review of a prior negative CFI finding, the child may not be considered a UC pursuant to the language in the M.M.M./Ms. L/Dora Settlement Agreement. - If the parent is not pursuing any of the procedures described below paragraph 1(a), then there is an argument that the child in proceedings could file the Form I-589 as a UC pursuant to J.O.P., if the child and counsel believe that is the best strategy for the case.
-Counsel should disclose the procedural posture of the case if filing the I-589 with USCIS for a now reunified child who is in proceedings.
-How USCIS will evaluate whether they have jurisdiction in these circumstances is unsettled. - ☐ If the NTA was not filed with EOIR, the child(ren) can file an I-589 affirmatively with USCIS. - o If the child(ren) was not issued an NTA and was not placed in ER proceedings, the child can file an I-589 affirmatively with USCIS. - o If, upon reunification, the child(ren) was placed in ER proceedings, and previously or currently expresses a fear of persecution or torture, they may request a CFI. - In the case of a parent and child(ren) who are both in ER proceedings, if either the parent or the child(ren) establishes a credible fear of persecution or torture, USCIS will issue NTAs to both the parent and child(ren) and place the family in 240 proceedings.26 - If both the parent and child(ren) have a negative credible fear finding, the child(ren) may seek review of their negative CFI before the Immigration Judge.27
+- Practitioners representing formerly separated child clients with previous UC determinations should simultaneously analyze the J.O.P. injunction and the M.M.M./Ms. L/ Dora Settlement Agreement, paragraph 1(a), which reads: - "M.M.M. agreed class members who have not been reunified with their parent(s) as of the effective date of this agreement will be afforded existing procedures for unaccompanied alien children pursuant to governing statutes and regulations, including but not limited to Section 240 removal proceedings, unless and until they are reunified with a parent, in which case the procedures described below will apply." - Counsel should assert rights under the J.O.P. injunction if the child is a J.O.P. class member and articulate why under the Kim Memo USCIS has jurisdiction.
+Counsel should note the client's class membership(s) and the procedural posture of the case if filing the I-589 with USCIS for a child who is in removal proceedings and has since reunified with a parent and/or reached the age of 18. - □ If the NTA was not filed with EOIR, the child(ren) can file an I-589 affirmatively with USCIS. - If the child(ren) was not issued an NTA and was not placed in ER proceedings, the child can file an I-589 affirmatively with USCIS. - If, upon reunification, the child(ren) was placed in ER proceedings, and previously or currently expresses a fear of persecution or torture, they may request a CFI. - In the case of a parent and child(ren) who are both in ER proceedings, if either the parent or the child(ren) establishes a credible fear of persecution or torture, USCIS will issue NTAs to both the parent and child(ren) and place the family in 240 proceedings. - If both the parent and child(ren) have a negative credible fear finding, the child(ren) may seek review of their negative CFI before the Immigration Judge.